thegenemyers/DASCRUBBER/README.md

 later with Catrack.
 If the -v option is set, the histogram for each block is displayed and an estimate of the coverage of the underlying target genome is output.

+The -H option is for HGAP-based assembly (see the -H option of daligner) wherein only reads longer than the -H parameter are considered for overlap, scrubbing, and assembly.
+With this option set, DASqv and all subsequent commands in the scrubbing pipeline, only perform their functions on reads of length -H or more.
+All other reads are used in the overlap piles for H-reads to help assess and scrub the H-reads, but are themselves not scrubbed.

 If the overlap file contains a block number then the track files also contain a block number, e\.g\. \"DAScovr DB OVL.2\" will result in the track files DB.2.covr.[anno,data].
 Furthermore, if DAScovr is run on .las blocks, then